apache/systemds-website/download.md

         </table>

         <p>Instructions for checking hashes and signatures is indicated on the <a href="http://www.apache.org/info/verification.html">Verifying Apache Software Foundation Releases</a> page.</p>
-        <p>You can also retrieve the source files from our svn repository by typing :</p>
+        <p>You can also retrieve the source files from our git repository by typing :</p>

         <pre>git clone {{ site.data.project.source_repository_mirror }}</pre>